 Crystal Falknau - Coordinator

-She loves camping and hiking and has visited over 100 National Parks throughout Australia and Aotearoa New Zealand.
+She loves hiking and has visited over 100 National Parks throughout Australia and Aotearoa New Zealand with her partner.
 Her other main passion is martial arts, though she takes a non-violent approach to fighting climate change and environmental destruction.

 This position replaces our "Campaigns Manager" role, previously filled by Simon Cheers (April 2020 - April 2021) and Tarquin Moon (April 2018 - April 2020).
 We would like to thank our previous staff members for their contributions to our organisation.